Your Guide To

 Getting an STI or HIV test on the island presents no great difficulty.
 There are plenty of walk-in clinics in Patong that offer a quick, anonymous, and relatively cheap (approx 800B) service, but many people prefer to stick to hospitals for professional staff and reliable results.

 There are three private hospitals, of which Siriroj International Hospital (formerly Phuket International Hospital) and Bangkok Hospital Phuket cater mostly to tourists, with English-speaking staff.
 You may have a better service at these, but you will need an appointment.

 Thailand has one of the highest prevalences of HIV in the Asia and Pacific region, and almost 50% of all new HIV infections are amongst gay or bisexual men, male sex workers, and transgender people.
 Approximately 9% of men who have sex with men in Thailand have HIV, with the highest incidence being in Bangkok and the second in Phuket.

 Phuket Gay Pride

-Unfortunately, Phuket Gay Pride 2018 has been canceled.
-The organizers have stated that they hope to return with a bigger and more inclusive event in April 2019.
+Unfortunately, Phuket Gay Pride 2018 and 2019 have been canceled.
+The organizers have stated that they hope to return with a bigger and more inclusive event in the future.

 Phuket first celebrated Gay Pride in 1999, and the event has come a long way since those timid times.
 It usually attracts travelers from all over the world, but especially from neighboring Asian countries like Singapore or Malaysia.
 In past years, all the funds raised from Pride were distributed to various LGBT & HIV/AIDS charities or initiatives focused on Phuket.
 The event was all you would expect from a Pride in a popular tropical beach destination: colorful, eccentric, naked, toned, and a little bit sleazy, with plenty of ripped hot guys on floats parading around town.